 A military hero who returns to the U.S. with a whole lot of trouble following him back.
 With nowhere else to turn, the man asks CTU to help him save his life while also stopping one of the largest-scale terror attacks on American soil.

 24: Day 6 Debrief is a web-based series of five episodes, each a few minutes long.
 Set a few hours after the events of the sixth season, the series follows Jack Bauer as he is reluctantly ...
 See full summary »

-Due to a political conspiracy an innocent man is sent to death row and his only hope is his brother who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out from the inside out.
+Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside.

 In this concept drama, each season takes place within one 24 hour period.
 Day 1: Jack Bauer is the head of field ops for an elite team of CTU agents who uncover an assassination plot targeting Presidential nominee David Palmer.
 Meanwhile, Jack's strained marriage to his wife, Teri, is pushed to the brink by the sudden disappearance of their troubled teenage daughter.
 What will the next 24 hours hold?
 Written by

 127 of 172 people found this review helpful.

 Was this review helpful to you?